 Zed, the Master of Shadows arrived at the League of Legends to finally offer the ways of a true ninja.
-Hardly conventional, his shadows are based on deceit so he retains the familiar furtive flavour of the classic ninja.
-Conversely, his release skin takes a different angle that contrasts his armoured look and shadow games.
+Hardly conventional, his shadows are based on deceit so he retains the familiar furtive flavour of the classic shinobi.
+Conversely, his skins take different angles that sometimes contrast his armoured look and shadow games.
 Your enemies may not see you marking them for death but you can still look good in the shadows with Zed’s skins’ review.

 |Concept:||Zed as a white-clad ninja with electric powers.|

 |Model:||New model for Zed, his shadow and shurikens.|

 |Particles:||New whirlwinds and lightning particles for Zed and his shadow.
 New lightning particles for his abilities, auto-attack and recall plus new blue cross for Death Mark.
 New lighting for his blades and shurikens when idle.|